 To a discouraged student,

-You're bored, and it's hard for you to care about assignments that don't have anything to do with your life.
-You're good at things the teacher doesn't seem to care about.
+You're bored, and it's hard for you to care about assignments when you don't think they have anything to do with your life.
+You're good at things that we don't seem to care about.
 You're passionate about things that aren't on the syllabus.
 You're tired of being compared to those around you.
 You feel like you don't measure up -- like you are inadequate.
 But your grade does not reflect your IQ or your worth.
 It is arbitrary.
 I'm sorry that the grade is so important to all the adults.
-After you graduate, no one will care about that grade.
-They will care if you work hard; they will care how you work with other people; they will care about many things... but they will not ask you about your GPA.
-You may not feel like a good student, but you will be a valuable employee.
+Your future employers will care about other things too.
+They will care if you work hard; they will care how you work with other people; they will care that you don’t give up… even when the job gets really hard.
+You may not feel successful now… but please persevere.
+You will be a valuable employee.
 You will be a wonderful neighbor.
 You will be a great citizen.

-You're discouraged... but I want you to know I care.
-I want you to know I believe in you.
-I want you to know that you have a bright future.
+You're discouraged... but I want you to know we care.
+I want you to know we believe in you.
+We want you to know that you have a bright future.
 You have talents and gifts that we may not even know about yet.
 We haven't found out how to measure them.
+But you have them!